jdwolk/chenv/README.md

 ```

 You should also copy the shell scripts in `bin/` to somewhere on your `$PATH`.
 You'll need to change paths so they point to wherever you installed `chenv` (`~/.chenv` in the example above).

-## What does `chenv` actually do?

-I'm gonna let you in on a little secret.

-`chenv` is stupidly simple — SO RIDICULOUSLY simple.

-It just runs shell scripts in a prespecified location (`~/.chenv`).

 ## Project Setup